Rashedul/CRIS/README.md

 ### Test run

 **NOTE:** bam file must be aligned to the hg38 genome build, coordinate-sorted and indexed.
-This pipeline is tested on BWA alignment of RNA-seq reads to the hg38 genome build.
+This pipeline is tested for BWA and STAR alignment of paired-end RNA-seq reads.

 IGHV status for SRR1814049 (US-1422278) using Sanger sequencing: